djdv/go-ipfs/mount/mount.md

 where the same instance is used by the rest of the services on the daemon, such as mount. either may hold the lock at various points, preventing one another from colliding and creating inconsistency without disabling features entirely.

 NOTE: a quick hack was written to implement this but I don't trust myself to implement it correctly/efficiently.
 This will require research to see how other systems perform ancestry style path locking and which libraries already exist that could help with it.

-### filesystem implementations themselves
+### file system implementations themselves
 Currently there are 2 separate file system APIs that themselves implement mappings for various IPFS api's.
 1 for FUSE and 1 for 9P.
 They're fairly distinct but I'm going to put effort into trying to generalize and overlap as much as possible via a transform package.
 An example of this is not implementing 2 different forms of `Getattr` 1 for each API, instead we map from IPFS semantics to some intermediate representation.
 `(mount/utils/transform).CoreGetAttr(ctx, corepath, core, request)`, returns some intermediate object that itself implements transforms `object.ToFuse() *fuselib.Stat_t`, `object.To9P() *p9plib.Attr`.
 There will likely be other ways we can find overlap to provide generalized code over specific code.
-Allowing for more coverage with less tests.
-You can imagine writing an intermediate wrapper for file I/O that makes the layers for fuse.Read and p9.Read much smaller than `intermediate.CoreOpenFile(...) io.ReadWriter`.
+Allowing for uniformity, as well as more code coverage with less tests.
+You can imagine writing an intermediate wrapper for file I/O that wraps the Core+MFS apis to make the layers for fuse.Read and p9.Read smaller. e.g. via something like `intermediate.CoreOpenFile(...) io.ReadWriter`.